34 Best Apps to learn the Korean Language in 2026

 Do you find Korean verbs, tenses, and conjugation tricky?

 If so, check out the tool “Dongsa,” which means “verb” in Korean.
-The app, as the name says, is all about verbs.
+The app, as the name suggests, is all about verbs.
 You will learn various regular, standard, irregular, and lesser-known conjugation forms.

 You can also check the offline dictionary, where you can find verbs in both English and Korean.
 You can also hear the pronunciations for all conjugations.

 You will find this app convenient if you do a lot of writing practice.
-Moreover, you can benefit from this app by preparing for a Korean tests like KLAT, EPS-TOPIK, etc.
+Moreover, you can benefit from this app by preparing for Korean tests like KLATEPS-TOPIK, etc.

-Pricing: The Dongsa verb app is free but comes with ads.
+Pricing: The Dongsa verb app is free but includes advertisements.

 26. Teuida — Learn How to Speak Korean

 Speaking is a vital part of any language.
-And if the language is complex Korean, you must learn to speak rightly and competently.
+If the language is complex Korean, you must learn to say it correctly and competently.

 To make this effective, try the Teuida app.
-This teaches you to speak Korean using plenty of expressions in real-life situations.
+This app teaches you to speak Korean using many expressions in real-life situations.

-Despite not being able to talk directly to a native Korean speaker, you will experience the sense of speaking in real-time.
-Doing this can boost your speaking talents at your own speed and with no pressure!
+Despite not being able to talk directly to a native Korean speaker, you will experience the sense of speaking in real time.
+Doing this can enhance your speaking skills at your own pace and with no pressure.

 The Teuida app boosts your confidence and even tests your wisdom with interactive quizzes in many scenarios.
-It also has speech recognition, which can improve the sound of what you’re speaking.
+It also includes speech recognition, which can improve the quality of your speech.
 This allows you to rehearse more.

 27. Eggbun – A multi-purpose Korean app

-Eggbun is an excellent across-the-board Korean language learning app that covers writing, speaking, reading, and listening.
-This is for the east-Asian language, so it is also an app for learning Mandarin and Japanese.
+Eggbun is an excellent, all-in-one Korean language learning app that covers writing, speaking, reading, and listening.
+This is for East Asian languages, so it is also an app for learning Mandarin and Japanese.

-The beautiful interface and simplicity make studying engaging and joyful.
-In addition, the platform has a virtual Korean teacher name Lanny, which teaches the language through chatting.
+The beautiful interface and simplicity make studying an engaging and joyful experience.
+It also includes a virtual Korean teacher named Lanny, who teaches the language via online chat.

-Beyond the language, you also know various fascinating elements of Korean customs and culture through the Cultural Notes.
+Beyond the language, you also know various fascinating Korean customs and cultural elements through the Cultural Notes.
 With a real-life approach, you’ll pick up the Korean quickly.
-Authentic content is favorable for practical use for learners.
+Authentic content is beneficial for learners’ practical use.

 28. My Korean Teacher: Games and Quiz

-Unlike other Korean language learning resources, My Korean teacher is a unique app.
-It imparts Korean education by playing games.
+Unlike other Korean language learning resources, My Korean Teacher is a unique app that imparts Korean education through games.

-This nifty app has several quizzes that help you learn, practice, and learn.
+This app has several quizzes that help you learn and practice.
 It also has the lovely accents of K-Pop stars to make it more entertaining.

 The Korean Teacher app is not for novices.
 Due to a lack of tutorials and guides, you require some prior understanding.
-So preferably elementary level skills and best to practice what you already studied.
+Ideally, elementary-level skills and practice of what you have already studied are best.

-The app covers basic alphabets, easier words, helpful sentences, etc. But as you move ahead, it will cover more moderate and lower intermediate visuals and words to ask questions.
+The app covers basic alphabet, easier words, and helpful sentences, among other features.
+However, as you progress, it will cover more moderate and lower-intermediate visuals and words for asking questions.

 Pricing: This app is available on Android and iOS and is 100% free.